x-atlas-consortia/ubkg-docs/docs/formats/index.md

 1. RO is a general reference for relationships, and is therefore likely already to have a standard relationship defined that is suitable.
 2. RO defines inverse relationships, especially those that may not be obvious.

 It is possible, nevertheless, that RO does not contain a relationship that is specific enough for an assertion, so a custom relationship will be needed.
-When defining a custom relationship, we recommend that the label be short and consise.
+When defining a custom relationship, we recommend that the label be short and concise.
 (This is easier said than done, of course.
 Defining concise relationships is the hard part of modelling assertions.)

 #### Special characters and delimiters